 Manage Non-Persistent Attributes

 You can extend your data model to include attributes that are not in the schema.
-Non-persistent attributes (NPAs) are pseudo-columns (attributes) that you can add to your API without affecting the database schema.
+Non-persistent attributes (NPAs) are pseudo-columns (attributes) that you can add and use in your API without affecting the database schema.
 They are useful when you cannot alter the database schemas.
 For example, another application that does not change the value is using the NPA.
-They are also useful when you want to minimize data-maintenance tasks.
-For example, you want to further speed development.
+Use NPAs when you want to minimize data-maintenance tasks and speed development.

 You can use NPAs in resources and rules, such as derivation and validation rules, and you can view them in Data Explorer.
-Like regular columns, the NPAs you use in resources can return values, and you can use the NPAs you use in derivation rules in other rules.
+The NPAs that you use in resources can return values.
+You can use the NPAs that you use in derivation rules in other rules.

 You can tune API Server using NPAs, analogous to SQL optimizer hints.

 CA Live API Creatorcan compute rules as SQL expressions if the rules follow certain restrictions.
 It computes rules that compute the value of NPAs faster than other rules.

 As with conventional systems, you must make design decisions about whether to persist derived data.
 Historically, the decision results in a trade-off: